Tornadoes of 2022: May 30 (United States and Canada)

 EF3 damage to a metal truss transmission tower near Altamont, South Dakota.

-A moderate risk for severe weather was issued by the Storm Prediction Center for much of Minnesota as well as southeastern North Dakota and eastern South Dakota due to the possibility of intense, long-tracked tornadoes and damaging wind gusts of up to 80 mph.
+A moderate risk for severe weather was issued by the Storm Prediction Center for much of Minnesota as well as for southeastern North Dakota and eastern South Dakota due to the possibility of intense, long-tracked tornadoes and damaging wind gusts of up to 80 mph.
 The outlined risk area included a 15% hatched risk for tornadoes.
 Severe storms were also possible in parts of Kansas, Nebraska, Iowa, and Wisconsin.
 Early that morning, a severe squall line moved through the Sioux Falls, South Dakota metropolitan area and points east, producing widespread wind damage and five weak tornadoes.
 One EF1 tornado struck the southern part of Sioux Falls, uprooting trees and causing minor damage to homes.
 That afternoon, clusters of supercells, multicells, and bowing segments formed and moved northeastward, producing numerous tornadoes.
 An EF2 tornado near Clear Lake, South Dakota, snapped trees and power poles, destroyed silos and outbuildings, damaged the roof of a house, and tossed grain bins and farm implements.

 NEXRAD radar image of the Altamont, South Dakota EF3 tornado as it was near peak intensity.

 Just to the northwest, an EF3 tornado near Altamont destroyed outbuildings threw a grain bin 1 mi from where it originated.
 The strong tornado also toppled and mangled metal truss transmission towers and ripped the roof off a house.
 Two other EF2 tornadoes passed near Elbow Lake, Minnesota, snapping wooden power poles and trees, and damaging or destroying grain bins and outbuildings.
 A strong multi-vortex EF2 tornado caused major damage to homes in Forada, some of which had roofs and exterior walls ripped off.
 Vehicles were tossed, and numerous large trees were snapped in town before the tornado weakened and hit Nelson, causing less severe damage to trees and structures there.
 Another EF2 tornado that touched down near Aldrich ripped the roof off a cabin and collapsed one of its exterior walls, snapped trees and power poles, and flipped pivot irrigation systems.
 Numerous other weaker tornadoes also touched down across South Dakota and Minnesota that afternoon and evening as well, including an EF1 tornado that damaged businesses and a baseball field in Deer River.
 Farther north in Canada, an (C)EF2 (Note: Canada uses a different version of the Enhanced Fujita scale, which is still commonly called the "EF-scale".
 The Canadian version of the scale is officially known as the "Canadian Enhanced Fujita scale" or "CEF-scale".) tornado moved through remote forested areas near Boffin Lake in southwestern Ontario, snapping and uprooting numerous trees along its path.
 Large hail and straight-line winds from the severe storms also caused considerable damage.
 In all, 27 tornadoes were confirmed, none of which resulted in any fatalities.